Level II Alcohol Education & Therapy in Colorado

 What is Level II Education?

 Level II Education consists of 24 hours of DUI education over 12 weeks.
 Typically conducted in a group setting, class size is limited to not more than 12 regularly attending.
 Level II Education can be recommended by itself or may be followed by Level II Therapy.
+Level II Education is recommended for people on first offenses whose BAC is ≤ .149.

 What is Level II Therapy?